y8421036/LA-Net/README.md

-# LA-Net

-Title: LA-Net: Layer Attention Network for 3D-to-2D Retinal Vessel Segmentation in OCTA Images
+# LA-Net: Layer Attention Network for 3D-to-2D Retinal Vessel Segmentation in OCTA Images

 The implementation of this paper is based on PyTorch and verified under OCTA-500 dataset.